wouterdebruijn/general/README.md

-# general
+# General
-My main storage for projects
-You can find source code for small projects of mine here.
-You can read more about these projects on my site https://electrogamez.nl/
+A repo used for hosting source files of small projects that are documented on https://wouterdebruijn.nl/